 Once Upon A Time – Civil Rights Didn’t Mean Anything

-Up until June 15th, employers in over half the States in the Nation could fire someone simply because they were Gay, Lesbian, Bi-Sexual or Transgender.
+Up until June 15th, employers in over half the States in the Nation could fire someone simply because they were Gay, Lesbian, Bi-Sexual, or Transgender.
 As astonishing as they may sound to some, to others it was a very real fact of life.

 Asserting LGBTQ Protection Under The Civil Rights Act

-The Supreme Court made history this week by asserting protection of the Civil Rights Act of 1964 to include people regardless of their gender identity and sexual preferences.
+The Supreme Court made history this week by asserting the protection of the Civil Rights Act of 1964 to include people regardless of their gender identity and sexual preferences.

-We have seen literally hundreds of legislative proposals across the country in the past couple years around ensuring workplaces are free from sexual harassment and discrimination.
+We have seen literally hundreds of legislative proposals across the country in the past couple of years around ensuring workplaces are free from sexual harassment and discrimination.
 This landmark decision only continues the directional movement in our country.

 This stems the question: Is your company where it needs to be?